rapid7/insightconnect-workflows/workflows/Force_Password_Reset_in_Azure_AD_from_Slack/help.md

 Each Slack step will need the channel name updated as well (edit the input with the preset text of `change_me`).

 To run the workflow, @ your Slackbot in any channel or in a direct message along with the command `!reset_password <user_email>`.
-The workflow will post when it is starting the lookup and then again with the results of the lookup.
+The workflow will reply when it has completed.

 ## Technical Details